 Support for Faculty

-The Writing Center primarily assists undergraduate and graduate writers across the curriculum with free, one-to-one conferences.
+The Writing Studio primarily assists undergraduate and graduate writers across the curriculum with free, one-to-one conferences.
 We help students understand assignments, develop ideas, support arguments and claims, cite sources, and revise papers.

 Location and Hours

-The Writing Center is located in Theta Lounge (Upper Quads in the residence halls).
+The Writing Studio is located on the main floor of the Library.
 You and your students can find current semester hours posted on our website.
 Sessions may be available for walk-ins, but we are often booked so let students know that scheduling an appointment online is best.
-To make an appointment, they should follow directions on our website at www.cui.edu/studentlife/writing-center.
-Students in online classes may also take advantage of the online writing center service (OWL) for feedback on their papers.
+To make an appointment, they should follow directions on our website at www.cui.edu/studentlife/writing-studio.
+Students in online classes may also take advantage of the online writing studio service (OWL) for feedback on their papers.